 What About Salt?

-The first ingredient in most dry rubs is salt.
 While salt is critical for flavor in cooking, I leave the salt out of my BBQ spice rub.
 Why?
 For more control.
 I prefer to salt my meat separately or whatever it is I am preparing.
+I can also use different kinds of salt.
+For smoking and my pellet grill, I often use a smoked salt blend.

 What kind of salt should I add if I want to?
 Most people use kosher salt for it's coarse and crunchy texture in dry rubs or BBQ spice rubs.
 You can also use fine pink sea salt BUT please read on...

-My Preferred Salt and Why
+My Preferred Salts and Why

 The other salt I use is this fine, clean, pink mined ancient sea salt.
 These are my workhorse salts.